Pavan365/SeaHorse/README.md

 `git submodule update`

 ## Building
-We use the make build system.
-This is setup to separate the build of user programs and the seahorse library, which massively decreases compile times.
+We use the make build system (with a little bit of cmake behind the scenes).
+This is designed to separate the build of user programs and the seahorse library, which massively decreases compile times.

 Any *.cpp in the projects file can be built using:

 `make *`

-or for debugging
+which links the static library.
+For debugging

 `make *.debug`

+Which will include seahorse to enhance debugging.

-Which will create an executable in /bin.
+Both will create an executable in /bin.